Privacy Notice

 Subject to certain exceptions, you have the right to not receive unlawfully discriminatory treatment for exercising your access, data portability, and deletion rights described above.

-• You can opt-out of sales or sharing of your California Personal Information for cross-context behavioral advertising purposes by filling out the form , or by contacting us email at support@launchlabs.ai, or by referring to the contact details at the bottom of this document.
+• You can opt-out of sales or sharing of your California Personal Information for cross-context behavioral advertising purposes by contacting us at support@launchlabs.ai, or by referring to the contact details at the bottom of this document.

-• You may request to receive a copy of your California Personal Information in readily usable format to the extent technically feasible.
+• You may request a copy of your California Personal Information in readily usable format to the extent technically feasible.

 • You may request that we correct California Personal Information about you that is inaccurate, taking into account the nature of the California Personal Information and the purposes of our processing when we address your request.